KertDawg/vue-terminal-textbox/README.md

 # Use

 The default slot (`<TerminalTextBox>text here</TerminalTextBox`) isn't used yet.
-You write text incrementallyas an old terminal.
+You write text incrementally like an old terminal.

 1. Place the component in your page or template: `<TerminalTextbox ref="Terminal" />`
 2. Reference the ref name in your Vue script, and call the `Write(Content, Color)` method on that ref: `this.$refs.Terminal.Write("A line.\n", "red");`